gwendolyn954/demon-slayer-api/README.md

 ## Overview:

 The Demon Slayer API allows you to retrieve various details about the characters in the Demon Slayer universe.
-Whether you're a fan of the series or building an application centered around Demon Slayer, this API offers essential character facts with more to come very soon!
+Whether you're a fan of the series or building an application centered around Demon Slayer, this API offers essential character facts with more to come soon!

 ## Tech Used
 Express, Node.js, JavaScript, CSS, EJS